influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/prometheus.md

 withForGracePeriod(forGracePeriod)
 ```

-Minimum duration between alert and restored 'for' state.
-This is maintained only for alerts with configured 'for' time greater than grace period.
+"Minimum duration between alert and restored 'for' state.
+This is maintained only for alerts with configured 'for' time greater than grace period."

 ### fn spec.rules.alert.withForOutageTolerance